dtadmor/NBA-Player-Growth/README.md

 Every NBA team, fan, and analyst wants to know how well players will play together.
 The first step is to understand how well a player will do in the future.
 Recognizing the complexities of player performance, this project aims to predict player performance and tendencies in key aspects of the game.

-I began the project with data collection, and continued it time there was a need for more statistics.
-Hundreds of statistics of individual player data was taken from the NBA’s website and some data required to evaluate different plays was taken from Basketball-Reference.
+After defining the project goal, I collected hundreds of statistics of individual player data from the NBA’s website and some additional data from Basketball Reference required to evaluate different outcomes of plays.

 To determine a clear target, I explored non-overlapping play types that were tracked and helped define a player’s game.
 To calculate the expected value of the different play types, I had to determine the value of all possible outcomes using a number of different stats.
 Next, I analyzed the targets through their correlation with team performance in win, offense, and defense.

 Using the NBA player statistics, I created weighted features that took a player’s accounted for a player’s past performance and per minute stats that separated minutes played from performance.
 For each target, I closely examined the most related features using graphs, functions I created, and feature selection tools from scikit-learn.

-For each target, multiple models were tested and optimized.
+Then, multiple models were tested and optimized.
 In the end, linear regression or a form of regularized regression was used due to model performance and maximum interpretability.

 The models determining rates were able to explain around 70% of the target variance, while models determining expected value were able to explain around 15% of the target variance.
 When the model were compared to baseline predictions, the expected value models had the greater value by improving on the baselines by 14 - 26%.